gagan-L/Waste-Classification-Climate-Prediction-/README.md

 >> Running the Application

-> Our Project have 3 Datasets each dataset is plased in the repective folders.
+> Our Project have 3 Datasets each dataset is placed in the respective folders.

  > Garbage Classification
    1. Run Preprocess_garbage_data.py to train the CNN model.
    2. Run train_garbage_model.py to train the model after preprocessing.
    3. Run analyze_garbage_data.py by taking the results from trained model
-   4. Results will be stored in the ressults folder
+   4. Results will be stored in the results folder

  > Climate Data Analysis
    1. Run preprocess_climate_data.py to prepare data.
    2. Execute analyze_climate_data.py to visualize results.
-   3. Results will be stored in the ressults folder
+   3. Results will be stored in the results folder

  > Pollution Data Analysis
    1. Run preprocess_pollution_data.py to process the data.
    2. Execute analyze_pollution_data.py to get the results in .csv format

  > Combined Analysis
-   1. Run combined_analysis.py collecting all the results from other analysis to get merged climate pollution data.
+   1. Run combined_analysis.py collecting the results from all the analysis to get merged climate pollution data.
    2. Execute waste_prediction.py to get visual chart of actual vs predicted organic waste.

  > Additionals